spokerman12/sudoku-to-sat-solver/README.md

 ### Commands:
-- sudoku_to_sat:  Takes a file with 'n' SUDOKU strings and produces 'n' DIMACS SAT INPUT files in `output/`
+- **sudoku_to_sat**:  Takes a file with 'n' SUDOKU strings and produces 'n' DIMACS SAT INPUT files in `output/`

-- solve_sat: Takes a DIMACS SAT INPUT file, solves it using our solver and reports the solution as a Sudoku.
+- **solve_sat**: Takes a DIMACS SAT INPUT file, solves it using our solver and reports the solution as a Sudoku.

-- full_solve: Takes a file with 'n' SUDOKU strings, produces 'n' DIMACS SAT INPUT files in `output/`, and solves each of them using our solver.
+- **full_solve**: Takes a file with 'n' SUDOKU strings, produces 'n' DIMACS SAT INPUT files in `output/`, and solves each of them using our solver.
 Reports the results.

-- full_solve_zchaff: Takes a file with 'n' SUDOKU strings, produces 'n' DIMACS SAT INPUT files in `output/`, and solves each of them using zChaff.
+- **full_solve_zchaff**: Takes a file with 'n' SUDOKU strings, produces 'n' DIMACS SAT INPUT files in `output/`, and solves each of them using zChaff.
 Reports the results.

-- compare_solvers: Takes a file with 'n' SUDOKU strings, produces 'n' DIMACS SAT INPUT files in `output/`, and solves each of them using both solvers.
+- **compare_solvers**: Takes a file with 'n' SUDOKU strings, produces 'n' DIMACS SAT INPUT files in `output/`, and solves each of them using both solvers.
 Reports time.

 ### Time limit:

-You can establish a timeout value for the algorithm you wish to execute.
+You can set a timeout value for the algorithm you wish to execute.
+The default is 100 seconds.